xtauch/xtauch.github.io/P7/README.md

 ## Available Scripts
 Use npm install in the backend directory to install packages.

-In the directory src, you can run: npm start.
+In the directory src, you can run: npm start to compile the code.

 Create a env directory in the backend directory and create a .env and .env.dev file inside.
 Add environment-specific variables on new lines in the form of NAME=VALUE.
 For example: